Bead Game

 Bead Game (French: Histoire de perles) is a 1977 animated short film by Ishu Patel, created by arranging beads into the shapes of real and mythical creatures, who absorb and devour one another, thus, evolving into scenes of modern human warfare.
 Jnan Prakash Ghosh provides music for the 5 min 35 second film, which was produced at the National Film Board of Canada.

 The film's technique was inspired by the beadwork of Inuit women.
 The increasing aggression shown by the creatures in Bead Game was intended as a cautionary tale about human hostility and nuclear weapons.
-Patel made the film as a response to India's development of nuclear weapons.
+Patel made the film in response to India's development of nuclear weapons.

-Director

-Ishu Patel is an acclaimed Indian animation film director, producer and educator who has devoted his life to animation and photography.
-Born in Gujarat (India), Patel graduated from the University of Baroda Faculty of Fine Arts, completed his graduate studies in Visual Communication at the National Institute of Design of Ahmedabad, and advanced Graphic Design at the Basel School of Design in Switzerland.
-A Rockefeller Foundation Scholarship brought him to the National Film Board of Canada, a country and a center to which he was linked for over 20 years.

 Plot

 A single bead multiplies into two beads.
 From there, they continue to expand, turning into Atoms which eventually transform into creatures.
 These creatures magically ingest each other then mutate into other mythical beings.
 For example, a monster eats a dinosaur then transforms into a seal.
 This sequence displays how creatures deal with conflict without the control of brain power.

 As the cycle continues, the beads eventually turn into humans.
 The chronological arrangement demonstrates how civilization has dealt with conflict inspired by creatures of the past, only now, with the advancement of technology in terms of the weapons used.
 For example, in its earliest sequence, it shows humans blasting cannons into enemy territory.
 It then moves on to humans shooting rifles during war.